 In the event of an outbreak at the home, apart from in exceptional circumstances, visits will be suspended.

 What does testing involve?

-Visitors will be asked to take a test using a Lateral Flow Test (LFT), this will be done immediately prior to the visit to test if the visitor is free from Covid-19.
+Visitors will be asked to take a test using a Lateral Flow Test (LFT) prior to their visit or this will be done immediately prior to the visit to test if the visitor is free from Covid-19.

 We will ask the visitor to take a throat and nose swab each time they visit.
-The visitor will be notified of the results usually within 30 minutes of the test being taken.
+If the test is carried out at the home the visitor will be notified of the results usually within 30 minutes of the test being taken.
 The visitor will be asked to complete the swab themselves supervised by a trained staff member.
 A swab is a small piece of soft, absorbent material on a plastic stick that is used to take a sample from your nose and throat.

-The test is very straightforward, and the visitor will be supported throughout the process by a member of staff from the care home.
-Full instructions will be provided to the visitor prior to the test.
+The test is very straightforward, and the visitor will be given instructions of how to carry out the test or supported throughout the process by a member of staff from the care home.

 Key steps to prepare for during the test include: